 The second section is fattier and thicker, called the “deckle point or the point cut.”

-How To Shop For Brisket?
+How To Shop For Brisket

 Some points to remember when choosing your brisket are:

 - Pick a cut with good marbling.
 This refers to the streaks of fat in between the meat.
-It is vital for a juicy and tender brisket .
+It is vital for a juicy and tender cut brisket .

-- Certified Angus Beef or Prime grade beef is the best choice when cooking brisket due to the high level of marbling.
+- Certified Angus Beef or Prime grade beef is the best choice when cooking the brisket due to the high level of marbling.

 - Braised stew dishes and smoked brisket will benefit from the point cut because it is richer and juicier.

 The brisket should have a fat cap even with no cuts or gouges exposing the meat.
-The fat should be white or cream .
+The fat content should be white or cream .

 Liquid loss and the fat and sinew that is inedible will leave the brisket approximately 25% - 35% smaller once it’s cooked, so consider this when buying your brisket.

 Adding on an extra pound or two could stand you in good stead if your guests are hungrier than you thought.
 You can always freeze the leftovers.

-How To Cook Brisket?
+How To Cook Brisket

-Regardless of the method, you need to cook it for several hours until the collagen is broken down and the meat is finally tender.
+Regardless of the method, you need to cook it for several hours until the collagen is broken down to make the meat moist and connective tissue tender.

 Here are some hints at cooking a perfect brisket:

 - To counteract this, wrap the brisket in butcher paper or aluminum foil.
 The meat will draw in the smoke for the first few hours, reserving enough liquid for the rest of the cooking time.
 It also applies after letting the brisket rest.

 - Keep an oven-roasted brisket covered throughout the cooking process as the same evaporative cooling principle applies here.

-How Traditional Jewish Brisket Met Texas Barbecue?
+How Traditional Jewish Brisket Met Texas Barbecue

 The two may be odd companions, but these traditions are intertwined .
 Jewish families have eaten brisket for centuries, partly because the hindquarters of cattle are not kosher, leaving them fewer cuts to choose from.

 When they needed to feed multitudes of people, the brisket was the cheapest option.
 It's especially great when prepared with a side of potato salad or mashed potatoes.

 In the last half of the nineteenth century, many Jews emigrated to the United States and settled in Texas, which was spacious enough for cattle.